 The pool of assets upon which the borrowing base is evaluated, is also known as collateral.
 This can be defined as assets that the borrower pledges to the lender as a security of the loan.
-Collateral is primary comprised of account receivables, inventory and equipment, although other properties can be pledged.
+Collateral is primarily comprised of account receivables, inventory and equipment, although other properties can be pledged.

 In order to calculate the maximum amount of the loan, which is determined by the value of the borrowing base, the ‘margining’ method is used.
-Firstly, as for classic loans, the lender will assess the borrowing company strengths and weaknesses and evaluate the borrower’s risk.
+Firstly, as for traditional loans, the lender will assess the borrowing company strengths and weaknesses and evaluate the borrower’s risk.

 Following the margining method, a discount factor, representing the fraction of the collateral that will be lent, will then be determined by the lender based on the evaluated risk.
-Finally, this discount rate will be multiplied by the value of the collateral, resulting in the borrowing base, i.e. total amount of the loan.
+Finally, this discount rate will be multiplied by the value of the collateral, resulting in the borrowing base, i.e. the total amount of the loan.

-To illustrate this process, the X company has $50,000 of inventory, $30,000 of equipment and $100,000 of accounts receivables, resulting in a collateral’s value of $180,000.
+An example of this is, the X company has $50,000 of inventory, $30,000 of equipment and $100,000 of accounts receivables, resulting in a collateral’s value of $180,000.
 If the lender has determined a discount factor of 75%, the maximum amount of the loan granted to the company will be equal to 75% of $180,000, i.e. $135,000.

 What are the advantages of this type of financing?

 A calculated borrowing base for the loan appears as a more secure financing for lenders since the loan is attached to specific assets.
 In case of default, lenders will have the first claim on these assets, safeguarding the ability to recover the loan money back.